Broso56/DDBot/README.md

     - Use Slash Commands
     - NOTE: You might have to add more if this becomes outdated.
 Keep in mind the intents/scopes/perms if the bot errors.

+- **Intents**
+    - Presence Intent
+    - Server Members Intent
+    - Message Content Intent
+    - **NOTE:once the bot reaches 100 or more servers, all intents will require verification and approval.
+(Except message until Aug 31.)**
 NOTE: I have not personally tested this, but in theory this should work.
 Sorry in advance if it doesnt however, and feel free to contact me if need be.